Lindetti/ViziGo/README.md

-# FlixRush - made with TVMaze API
+# ViziGo - made with TVMaze API